Saturday, October 12, 2024

 Unlike in the West, where myths are often viewed as relics of the past, Philippine mythology is still a living tradition.
 These stories are constantly evolving, being retold in everyday conversations, passed down through generations, and even featured in modern media, such as films, TV shows, and literature.
 In many Filipino communities, there is still a belief in Engkanto, Diwata, and other mythological creatures, especially in rural areas where folklore remains deeply embedded in daily life.

 Philippine mythology is not static.
-As it is passed down orally, it is subject to variations, regional differences, and personal interpretations.
+As it is passed down orally to this day, it is subject to variations, regional differences, and personal interpretations.
 This fluidity allows it to adapt and stay relevant, reflecting the evolving culture and identity of the Filipino people.
 It is more than just ancient stories; it is a reflection of the Filipino soul, surviving colonization and modern influences to remain an integral part of the nation's identity.

 Philippine mythology is a unique, living tradition that offers insights into the beliefs and worldview of pre-colonial Filipinos.
 It continues to evolve and adapt, passing from one generation to the next.
 While influenced by colonial forces, it remains distinctly Filipino, reflecting the land, people, and history of the archipelago.
 It is essential to recognize its value and not confuse it with folk religion, as mythology carries the stories and symbols that define a people’s culture and identity.